Developers want government help to make affordable, accessible housing project happen - Port Hawkesbury Reporter

 During November’s regular monthly meeting, it was agreed that municipal staff would look into the cost of extending municipal services for the potential apartment complex.

-Then in December, council determined that the request will require policy changes, and as a result, will have to go to a municipal committee for discussion.
+Then in December, council determined that the request will require policy changes, andm as a result, will have to go to a municipal committee for discussion.

-At the time, Chief Administrative Officer Don Marchand presented council with a report from the director of public works which pegged the cost at between $590,000 and $760,000 in one scenario, with another option showing the cost in the range of $8,000 to $10,000 per lot.
+At the time, Chief Administrative Officer Don Marchand presented council with a report from the director of Public Works that pegged the cost at between $590,000 and $760,000 in one scenario, with another option showing the cost in the range of $8,000 to $10,000 per lot.

 In addition to the municipality, Samson said they need a strong provincial funding partner to make this project a reality.